INGEOTEC/EvoMSA/docs/source/index.rst

 <https://github.com/ingeotec/b4msa>`_ and `EvoDAG
 <https://github.com/mgraffg/EvoDAG>`_.
 EvoMSA is a stack
 generalization algorithm specialized on text classification problems.
-It works by combining the output of different text models to produce the final prediction.
+It works by combining the output of different :ref:`text models <tm>` to produce the final prediction.

 EvoMSA is a two-stage procedure; the first step transforms the text